The Big Book (Alcoholics Anonymous): History

+Much of the book was written in 1938 at the Calumet Building in Newark, New Jersey (the site of the first 'headquarters' of Alcoholics Anonymous), using the secretarial services provided by Ruth Hock.

-The Big Book originally was published in 1939 by AA founders Bill W. and Dr. Bob.
-The book serves as the basic text of AA.
+The Big Book was originally published in 1939, and serves as the basic text of AA.
 There have been numerous reprints and revisions, in addition to translations into dozens of languages.
 The second edition (1955) consisted of 1,150,000 copies.
 The book is published by Alcoholics Anonymous World Services and is available through AA offices and meetings, as well as through booksellers.
 The 4th edition (2001) is also freely available online.
 Marty Mann (1904–1980) wrote the chapter "Women Suffer Too" in the second through fourth editions of the Big Book.

-U.S. President Richard Nixon received the millionth copy of the book, The 25-millionth copy of the Big Book was presented to Jill Brown, the warden of San Quentin State Prison, at the International Convention of Alcoholics Anonymous in Toronto, Ontario to commemorate the first prison meeting of Alcoholics Anonymous taking place at San Quentin in 1941.
+U.S. President Richard Nixon received the millionth copy of the book.
+The 25-millionth copy of the Big Book was presented to Jill Brown, the warden of San Quentin State Prison, at the International Convention of Alcoholics Anonymous in Toronto, Ontario to commemorate the first prison meeting of Alcoholics Anonymous taking place at San Quentin in 1941.
 The 30-millionth copy of the book was presented to the American Medical Association in 2010, which declared alcoholism an illness in 1956.

 Synopsis

 The book consists of over 400 pages.
-Bill's Story and Dr. Bob's Nightmare and the personal experiences of some alcoholics are detailed as well as the series of solutions which evolved to become the twelve-step program.
+Bill W.'s Story and Dr. Bob's Nightmare and the personal experiences of some alcoholics are detailed as well as the series of solutions which evolved to become the twelve-step program.
 How to use the twelve steps is explained using examples and anecdotes.
 Some chapters target a specific audience.
 One chapter is devoted to agnostics, and another is named "To Wives" (most of the first AA members were men), and still another is for employers.
 The second part of the book (whose content varies from edition to edition) is a collection of personal stories, in which alcoholics tell their stories of addiction and recovery.